Creeper (DC Comics): Tangent Comics

 A variant of the Creeper from Earth-9 appears in Tangent Comics.
 This version is a powerful warlock and member of an occult organization known as the Black Circle.

 Amalgam Comics

 Kurt "Jack" Ryder / Nightcreeper, a character inspired by the Creeper and Marvel Comics character Nightcrawler, appears in the Amalgam Comics story JLX as a member of the eponymous JLX (Justice League X-Men).

 Flashpoint

 A variant of Jack Ryder from the Flashpoint timeline appears in the tie-in Flashpoint: Wonder Woman and the Furies #2 as a news broadcaster who assists Wonder Woman in conquering the United Kingdom.

 Batman Beyond

 In a possible future depicted in Batman Beyond (vol. 6), Jack Ryder retired as the Creeper to focus on his career as a News 52 anchorman and co-sponsor for a criminal rehabilitation program.
 Additionally, Ryder resents Bruce Wayne after his co-anchor Adalyn Stern becomes the new Scarecrow due to a traumatic childhood experience she had with Batman.

+Shag

+In the most obscure iteration of the Creeper, Steve Ditko took the un-inked pencils for stories originally meant for World's Finest but never published and modified them to make his own creator-owned version.
+Retaining the transformation-inducing device implanted beneath the skin and the television station location, Jack Ryder became Jay Oaker and the laughing, hyper-colorful Creeper became the grim, all green and decidedly less shaggy Shag.
+Shag's adventures were featured in Ditko's World and other independently published books.